Create a ticket

 Global flags

-• --version: get the version of Locker Secret CLI.
+• --version: get the version of Locker Secrets CLI.

 • --help: get the CLI help on the current command/subcommand.